Power Inlet Box Buyer's Guide

-Your electrician installs a power inlet box on the side of your house near your main electrical panel.
+Your electrician installs the power inlet box on the side of your house near your main electrical panel.
 Inside, it is hardwired to your manual transfer switch, which restores power to your main electrical panel.

 When the power goes out, you simply connect one end of a power cord to your portable generator outlet.
 The other end is plugged into the power inlet box.
 It's as simple as plugging in outdoor holiday lights.

-If your main electrical panel is installed in your garage, you really don't need one.
+If your main electrical panel is installed in your garage, you don't need one.
 You simply need at least a 25-foot power cord and a manual transfer switch with an outlet.
 Then, connect the generator directly into the transfer switch through the garage.
 Just make sure that your generator is far enough away from the house to avoid inhaling any fumes.

 The same goes for your basement.
 If you have a nearby window, you can drop the power cord through the window and connect it directly into the transfer switch.

 If you decide to install a power inlet box after all, you have a couple of options.
-First, make sure the inlet box amperage matches the power cord and transfer switch.
+First, make sure the inlet box amperage matches that of the power cord and transfer switch.
 Second, get one that can be painted because you'll want it to blend in with the exterior of the house.